IfeKaNdu/PublicFTPserver.md/MyPublicFTPserver.md

-### Setting up a Public FTP server on CentOS 7 with virtual router implementation.
+### Setting up a Public FTP server over SSH on CentOS 7 with virtual router implementation.

-Requirements: CentOS 7 on a computer with two or more NICs , firefox web browser, vsftpd package , iftp .
+Requirements: CentOS 7 on a computer with two or more NICs , firefox web browser, vsftpd package , iftp ,ssh.

 In this article, we will look into the following: